PlantProteomes/SpectiCal/README.md

 To run SpectiCal, follow the steps:
 1. Clone the repository - "git clone https://github.com/PlantProteomes/SpectiCal/tree/main"
 2. Install required packages - "pip install -r requirements.txt"
 3. Download the data files to run.
-Here is a sample 10,000 spectra subset data file of a full run (28 MB) - "curl -O https://peptideatlas.org/refdata/HFX_9850_GVA_DLD1_2_180719_subset.mzML.gz"
+Here is a sample 10,000 spectra subset data file of a full run (28 MB) taken from PXD019252 - "curl -O https://peptideatlas.org/refdata/HFX_9850_GVA_DLD1_2_180719_subset.mzML.gz"
 4. Run the data file - "python spectical.py HFX_9850_GVA_DLD1_2_180719_subset.mzML.gz"

 Once the data file has been run, you may open the TSV, PDF, and JSON files to view the results of the script.